Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: ESTIMATION OF THE SFH FROM 2D SED FITTING

 The integrated and grid SEDs are compared with stellar populations models of Starburst99 (\citealt{1999ApJS..123....3L}), assuming a \cite{2001MNRAS.322..231K} IMF and a \citet{2000ApJ...533..682C} attenuation law.
 To perform these fits, we use the \textit{synthesizer} code described in \citet{2003MNRAS.338..508P,2008ApJ...675..234P}.
 This code combines the emission of both stars and gas, compares the models with the observed data, and returns the model that best fits the data by performing a $\chi^{2}$ minimization.

-We assume a double-burst delayed exponential SFH, with each burst described by $SFR(t) \propto t \cdot e^{-t/\tau}$ for t $>0$ up to $t=t_\mathrm{burst}$, being $\tau$ the star formation timescale and $t_{burst}$ the age of the burst.
+We assume a double-burst delayed exponential SFH, with each burst described by $SFR(t) \propto t \cdot e^{-t/\tau}$ for $t>0$ up to $t=t_\mathrm{burst}$, being $\tau$ the star formation timescale and $t_{burst}$ the age of the burst.
 The age of the burst must be understood as the time passed between the age of the Universe when the galaxy started to form stars in that burst and the time corresponding to the observed redshift.
 The SFH form was chosen after some testing which indicated that 2 bursts following a delayed-exponential SFH instead of other simpler parametrizations (e.g., one single exponential burst) as a more adequate parametrization to successfully reproduce the ground-truth SFHs given by Illustris.
+Several tests were performed assuming only one time-delayed exponential with different values for $\tau$ and the minimum age of the population, but all of them resulted in the 2D-SED fits selecting too young (recent) ages for the models which were unable to recover the ground-truth galaxy SFH.
+We will discuss this further in Section~\ref{sec:evaluation}.

 The free parameters in our SED fits are the age ($t$), star-formation timescale ($\tau$), extinction ($A_V$), and metallicity ($Z$) for the two stellar populations, in addition to the burst strength ($b$).
 This burst strength describes the fraction of the total stellar mass that has been created by the most recent burst.
 We consider an old burst as the one occurring first in the galaxy formation history and a young burst as the one occurring closer to the age of the Universe corresponding to the observed redshift.
 The stellar mass (M$_{\ast}$) is derived from the SED fits by normalizing the best-fitting model (which provides mass-to-light ratios at all wavelengths) to the observed photometry.